In My Blood (En Mi Sangre)

 In My Blood (En Mi Sangre) is the third studio album by Gibraltarian Flamenco metal quintet Breed 77.
 This album was produced by Ron Saint-Germain (The Saint) noted for his work with Soundgarden, Tool, Creed and Bad Brains.
 It was slated for release July 3, 2006, but was eventually released on September 11, 2006.
 In My Blood (En Mi Sangre) has produced three singles, these being "Alive", "Look at Me Now", and "Blind".
 It was recorded in Monnow Valley Studio and Albert's Studio in London.

+Release

+The song "Blind" was exclusively released as a download exactly a week prior to the release of In My Blood (En Mi Sangre).
+It was one of Bruce Dickinson's top 5 singles of 2006.

 Track listing

 All tracks written by Paul Isola, Danny Felice, Pedro Caparros López & Stuart Cavilla.